tealdeer-rs/tealdeer/README.md

 - [tealdeer](https://aur.archlinux.org/packages/tealdeer/)
 - [tealdeer-git](https://aur.archlinux.org/packages/tealdeer-git/)

+### Through xbps (Void Linux)

+If you're a Void Linux user, you can install the package using xbps:

+    $ xbps-install -Sy tealdeer

 ### From Homebrew (macOS)

  If you're a macOS user, you can install the package from the Homebrew with the following command: